 It’s tax time again!
 If you’re feeling lost in a sea of papers and receipts, no worries…we’re here to help!
-At Westa.org, we’re sharing 8 timely tax tips and various resources to get you organized and to take the stress out of tax time.
+At Westa.org, we’re sharing 8 timely tax return prep tips and resources to get you organized and to take the stress out of tax time.

-Next, we’ve compiled some tools, tips, and links to help ease the stress of tax time and to help to empower us to take control of our finances.
+To help you get through this tax season stress-free, we’ve compiled some tools, tips, and links to help ease the burden of tax season and to help to empower us all to take control of our finances.
 Since God wants us all to be good stewards of our finances (Matthew 25:20-21), these tips can help remove some of the drudgery and mystery out of tax preparation, and encourage us to establish good financial practices for the future:

 Organize.
 Use a box or separate envelopes to toss receipts into, and to store tax forms received from employers or clients.
 Use an accordion file to store receipts and bills; use one section per month.
 Designate a place in your home where these items can be kept on a permanent basis.

 Chart your spending.
 Record your expenditures by category.
 This will help your tax preparer make the right deductions for you, which could result in a bigger return.
 It will also help you to better budget your spending.
 Download our free MONTHLY EXPENSE FORM; use it at the end of each month to organize and record your receipts and expenditures.

 Gather all the necessary paperwork.
 TurboTax® has compiled a handy list with additional information that can affect your tax filing status.
 Click HERE to download.

 File an extension.
 Feeling stressed by the last-minute rush?
 The IRS grants special penalty relief to many taxpayers who request a time extension to file their federal income tax returns.
 You’ll find FORM 4868 HERE.